 Paid leave is available when undertaking public duties e.g. Jury Service.
 For further details, see the link below or contact Human Resources.

 Staff, students and the wider community are welcomed and encouraged to use the Bolton Sport & Recreation Service.
 Full details regarding activities, opening times etc are available from the Sports Services.
 Details of new classes etc are also posted in the weekly Inside UoB newsletter.

-The Sports and Spinal Injury Clinic at the University of Bolton is a physiotherapy and sports rehabilitation clinic that is open to everyone.
+The Sport & Physical Activity Rehabilitation Centre (SPARC) is a physiotherapy and sports rehabilitation clinic that is open to everyone.
 For further information, please see the link below:

 For employees wishing to pursue an academic qualification/or course of study at any establishment within the group, employees are eligible to participate in a Fee Waiver position or apply for apprenticeship levy funding.